codechimp-org/ha-menu/README.md

 You will have needed to enable Allow app's downloaded from App Store and identified developers enabled in Security & Privacy Settings to run.

+To create a token within HA, login to HA and click on your profile.
+Under Long Lived Access Tokens, create a new token, give it a name and copy the token value into HA Menu preferences.